 Looking at interest rates for certificates of deposit (CD), you see that the five-year CD earns, say, 2% more than the one-year CD.
 You’d love to get that higher rate, but you’re worried about locking up your money for so long.
 The solution: a CD ladder, where you divide your money into several CDs with staggered term lengths.
 That way, some of your money will get a higher rate and some of your money is not locked up for five years.
-As each CD matures, you renew it for the longest term in your ladder, again snagging the highest interest rate but still have the liquidity of the next CD set to mature.
 Work with a financial advisor to execute this or come up with other smart money strategies to maximize your potential of reaching your financial goals.

 How CD Ladders Work

 When you purchase a certificate of deposit (CD), the money is held in your account until it reaches its maturity date.
 At the end of the term, you have access to your original investment plus the interest it earned.
 Typically, CDs offer a better rate than a savings account, which is the reason for parking your savings in a CD.
 It’s a pretty clear-cut decision.
 The complication is choosing the term length.